Big Chill With China Takes Its Toll On Flow Of Money, People And Ideas

 Academics say expanding the definition of national security to include fundamental research will have a chilling effect on the countries' research exchanges.

-"It's very alarming that basic collaborations in academia are under attack," says Xi Xiaoxing, a professor at Temple University wrongly accused by the Justice Department of passing trade secrets to China in 2015.
+"It's very alarming that basic collaborations in academia are under attack," says Xiaoxing Xi, a professor at Temple University wrongly accused by the Justice Department of passing trade secrets to China in 2015.
 Despite having no commercial applications, basic research has now become part of the "thousand grains of sand theory," Xi explained, "a belief that if you put many unclassified documents together, they can create a classified document."

 U.S.-China student exchanges are also being hit by American concerns about Chinese espionage.

 Last year, when two graduates of the U.S. Military Academy at West Point were accepted into the prestigious Yenching Academy master's program, a two-year degree housed at Beijing's Peking University, the Defense Department intervened and barred them from attending over security concerns, according to two people familiar with the matter.
-NPR has also reported that at least five American graduates of Yenching have been approached by FBI agents in the last half year over suspicions they were the target of Chinese intelligence efforts.
+NPR has also reported that at least five American graduates of Yenching have been approached by FBI agents in the past half-year over suspicions they were the target of Chinese intelligence efforts.

 "I encourage study in China for future China specialists.
 It's difficult to understand a place and its people without going there," says John L. Holden, a senior director at consultancy McLarty Associates and former associate dean of the Yenching program.